wang1043241397/BERTrend/README.md

 - As topics are hard to interprete by humans, we showcase how it can be done using LLMs.
 - Choose a specific topic and click on the button to generate an interpretation
-- LLM-based in-depth signal analysis is done using predefined templates for example:
+- LLM-based in-depth signal analysis is done using predefined templates, for example:
-  - describe what happens since last timestamp (summary of main events)
+  - describe what's happened since the last timestamp (summary of main events)
   - present through a multi-faceted description info about key developments, foreseen changes, potential impact, etc.